 If the course needs club marks, e.g a round buoy or inflatable racing mark, ensure these are available and ask the patrol boat team to check they are in a usable condition.
+Coordinate with the Patrol Boat crew and check the tide heights if you wish to lay marks especially on the west side of the channel.
+Buoys can be laid in the area south of the club towards the Harvester when the tide height is 4.3m as a minimum.
+Tide curves are available via the Tudor Website weather page.
 Check that all needed harbour marks are in their identified positions.